The department's Road Safety Education program is fully funded by Transport for NSW. We support NSW public schools and teachers K-12.

 What do we do?

-Our dedicated team provides professional learning about road safety education to teachers in NSW public schools.
+Our dedicated team provides professional learning and support about road safety education to teachers in NSW public schools.

 - tailor professional learning support for your school's needs.
 Register your interest online.